 Architectural modularity will be a cornerstone of these software applications.
 Mark Richards explores the history of architectural modularity, discusses current architecture patterns that support modularity, and explains why architectural modularity is so important (and necessary).

-Mark Richards is an experienced, hands-on software architect focused on the architecture, design, and implementation of microservices architectures, service-oriented architectures, and distributed systems in J2EE and other technologies.
-He has been involved in the software industry since 1983 and has significant experience and expertise in application, integration, and enterprise architecture.
-Mark served as the president of the New England Java Users Group from 1999 to 2003.
-He is the author of numerous technical books and videos from O’Reilly, including Software Architecture Fundamentals (video), Enterprise Messaging (video), and Java Message Service (book), and he’s a regular conference speaker at the No Fluff Just Stuff (NFJS) symposium series.
-Mark has spoken at over 100 conferences and user groups around the world on a variety of enterprise-related technical topics.
-He holds a master’s degree in computer science as well as numerous architect and developer certifications from IBM, Sun, the Open Group, and Oracle.
+Mark Richards is an experienced hands-on software architect involved in the architecture, design, and implementation of microservices architectures, service-oriented architectures, and distributed systems.
+He’s been in the software industry since 1983 and has significant experience and expertise in application, integration, and enterprise architecture.
+Mark’s the founder of Developertoarchitect.com, a website devoted to helping developers in the journey to software architect.
+He’s the author of numerous O’Reilly technical books and videos, including several books on microservices, the Software Architecture Fundamentals video series, Enterprise Messaging video series, Java Message Service, second edition, and a contributing author to 97 Things Every Software Architect Should Know.
+Mark has a master’s degree in computer science and numerous architect and developer certifications from IBM, Sun Microsystems, The Open Group, and Oracle.
 He’s spoken at hundreds of conferences and user groups around the world on a variety of enterprise-related technical topics.

 ©2017, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org